-Doctors may also use other imaging techniques, such as CT and MRI scans, to help diagnose an intestinal stricture.
+Doctors can also use other imaging techniques, such as CT and MRI scans, to help diagnose an intestinal stricture.
 Another option is an X-ray examination of the small intestine, which is called a “small bowel series.”

 Fibrotic strictures do not respond to anti-inflammatory treatments.

 Doctors can treat existing fibrotic strictures with endoscopic balloon dilation.
-This procedure offers promising short term results.
-However, approximately 50% of people will require additional dilations or surgery after the initial procedure.
+This has short-term results, but approximately

-People who develop severe complications of bowel obstruction, such as restricted blood flow to the tissues, infection, or bowel perforation, may also require surgery.
+People who develop severe complications of bowel obstruction, such as restricted blood flow, infection, or bowel perforation, may also need surgery.

-- having multiple surgeries on the abdominal or pelvic area
+- undergoing multiple surgeries in the abdominal or pelvic area

-- having Crohn’s disease or other inflammatory bowel diseases
+- having Crohn’s disease or another type of inflammatory bowel disease

 - receiving steroid treatment during the first Crohn’s disease flare-up

-- having a perianal illness — one that affects the anus or the area around it — at the time of receiving a diagnosis of Crohn’s disease
+- having a perianal illness — one that affects the anus or the area around it — at the time when Crohn’s disease is diagnosed

-The inflammation that Crohn’s disease can cause is one of several conditions and factors that can lead to swelling or scarring in the intestinal walls.
+Inflammation from Crohn’s disease is one of several factors that can lead to swelling or scarring in the intestinal walls.
 This damage can result in intestinal strictures.

-An intestinal stricture refers to the narrowing of the intestines.
-Strictures can restrict the passage of food and waste material through the intestines, which can cause unpleasant GI symptoms.
+A stricture is a narrowing of the intestines, which can restrict the passage of food and waste through the area, causing uncomfortable symptoms.